SANKET7738/random/amazon_reviews_scrapper/README.md

 # Amazon review scrapper

-A javascript to scrape reviews from Amazon.
+A Script to scrape reviews from Amazon.

 ## Setup
 1. Clone the folder.